lindseylew/florida-accountability-dbt/README.md

 Before applying machine learning, several baselines were evaluated:
 - Majority-class baseline
 - Rule-based heuristics
-- Logistic regression (diagnositc baseline)
+- Logistic regression (diagnostic baseline)

 Evaluation focused on:
 - Precision
 - Recall
 - Lift over base rate
-- Confusion matrix intepretation
+- Confusion matrix interpretation

 ---

 ## Decision to Stop Escalation
-Rather than introducing more complex models, the project intentionally stops a the baseline stage.
+Rather than introducing more complex models, the project intentionally stops at the baseline stage.

 **Why?**
 - The target is defined using accountability outcomes already present in features.
 - Additional model complexity would not add meaningful decision value.
-- This rpresents a *problem-formulation limitation*, not a modeling failure.
+- This represents a *problem-formulation limitation*, not a modeling failure.

 This decision reflects responsible ML practice: **knowing when not to model**.